rblades/dhworkbook_master/docs/supporting materials/glitch.md

 More possibilities for sorting out the position of the text are discussed in the Expose documentation.

-## Host the site on github
+## Host the site on GitHub

-You can push the code for your site to github, and then use github's gh-pages feature to serve it up as a live website!
+You can push the code for your site to GitHub, and then use GitHub's gh-pages feature to serve it up as a live website!
 Expose creates all of the code for the website inside a new folder called `_site`.

 1. Type `$ cd _site`
 2. Turn this folder into a git repository: `git init`.